dsmoss/tacocat/README.md

 An initial user will be created for you, tacocat, with password TacOcaT2019.
 I suggest you change that on your first login.

+If you want to change your favicon.ico and related resources, just overwrite the contents of `resources/ico` and run `lein uberjar` afterwards.

 ## HTTPS and Apache

 In order to get HTTPS, you will need a reverse proxy.
 Personally, I went with Apache.